8th Annual Conference of CompNet, jointly organized with IMF, EIB, ENRI and IWH, March 18-19 2019, European Investment Bank, Luxembourg

 The work presented during five sessions faced the main topic of the conference from a broad range of perspectives, providing an excellent and heterogeneous group of works in the field.
 The works were focused on subjects such as financial constraints and investment, market power in both product and labor markets, globalization and the decline in competition across the world, providing both cross-country and single-country evidence.

-For more details, please check the conference program.
+Please click here for a short summary of the main points.
+For more details, please check the comprehensive report of the conference.
+At the following link you can also find the conference program.
 Following are the presentations and the materials discussed during the conference.

 Markups and Productivity under Heterogeneous Financial Frictions

 Carlo Altomonte*, Bocconi University, Baffi‐Carefin Centre; Domenico Favoino, Erasmus School of Economics, Tinbergen Institute; Tommaso Sonno, University of Bologna, Baffi‐Carefin Centre, CEP